National Incontinence

 Hard work pays off

-These products help to localize the correct muscles, outline exercise regimens and monitor results.
+These pelvic floor exercisers help to localize the correct muscles, outline exercise regimens and monitor results.
 Different products work best for different people.
-Take into consideration the position that you plan to use, the time that you have to set aside to use the device and the type of learner that you are.
+Take into consideration the position that you plan to use, the time that you have to set aside to use the kegel device and the type of learner that you are.
 The strongest motivator for compliance is often the perceived value of the outcome.
 Strengthening the pelvic floor muscles will make a difference!